Compare cheap mobile phone plans in Australia from under $20

 If you’ve signed up to a cheap plan that doesn’t have enough data for your usage requirements, you could find yourself paying excess data charges or constantly recharging your prepaid plan, and suddenly the plan isn’t so cheap.
 Be realistic about how much you’ll need, and look for plans with the right data inclusions for you.

 Just because a plan is cheap, doesn’t mean it’s going to be the best plan for you.
-Depending on your needs, a cheap plan might not offer you the best value for money.
+Depending on your needs, the cheapest mobile plans might not offer you the best value for money.

 Here are some of the pros and cons you might want to consider about cheap phone plans.
 In this instance, we’re talking about plans that are $40 per month or less.